-The Art Float for Social Change approaches the judges at the Mill Valley Memorial Day Parade, where it won the ‘Best Community Spirit Award’.
+The Art Float for Social Change approaches the judges at the Mill Valley Memorial Day Parade, where we won the ‘Best Community Spirit Award’.
 Photo by Dana Dworin.

-We created the Art Float for Social Change at Tam Makers, to engage more people to participate in democracy.
-This unique parade float features Mother Earth and a circle of waving hands, pulled by a colorful dragon.
-They invite you to vote, speak up and create a better world!
+We created the Art Float for Social Change to engage more people to participate in democracy.
+Our unique parade float features a spinning earth, waving hands and an art carousel, pulled by a colorful dragon.
+Live performers on our podium invite you to sing along, vote and “be the change.”

-As shown in this video, the Art Float for Social Change inspired thousands of spectators at the Mill Valley Memorial Day Parade, where it won the ‘Best Community Spirit Award’.
-Performers included Emma Spike and the Freedom Singers.
+As shown in this video, our Art Float delighted thousands of spectators at the Mill Valley Memorial Day Parade, with performances by Emma Spike and the Freedom Singers.
 Video by Luis Costa, Fabrice Florin and Marin Weatherspoon.

-To see it in action, visit our Art Float Photos and Videos page, with our favorite images from each event and development phase.
-For more photo coverage, visit our full albums for the Fairfax Parade, Memorial Day, Earth Day and Art Float Creation.
+To see the float in action, visit our Art Float Photos and Video page, with our favorite images from each event and development phase.
+For more photo coverage, visit our full albums for Fourth of July, the Fairfax Parade, Memorial Day, Earth Day and Art Float Creation.

-A group picture of the Art Float crew and its supporters at the Mill Valley Memorial Day Parade.
+A group picture of the Art Float cast, crew and supporters at the Mill Valley Memorial Day Parade.
 Photo by Suz Lipman.

 Thanks to all our friends, neighbors, partners and community members who made this project possible!

 Kudos to our float construction crew, led by David Barr, Pierina Dell’Avo, Chris Krueger, James Long, Chris Scofield, Pam and Stan Weatherspoon, to name but a few — they all worked tirelessly, above and beyond the call of duty, to bring you this experience.
-Tip of the hat as well to Howard Rheingold for creating the colorful Quetzy dragon, along with Freddy Hahne, Jean Bolte, Phyllis Florin, Mark Petrakis and others at Pataphysical Studios.
+Tip of the hat as well to Howard Rheingold for creating the colorful Quetzy dragon, in collaboration with Fabrice Florin, Freddy Hahne, Jean Bolte, Phyllis Florin, Mark Petrakis and others at Pataphysical Studios.

-Our parade cast and crew for the day: Gary Appell, Ruthanne Ranz Appell, Greg Brockbank, Dana Dworin, Wayne Lechner, Teresa Marquez, Geo Monley, Tim Pozar, Marilyn Price, Grace Severtson and Emma Spike.
+Our parade cast and crew on July Fourth in Corte Madera (where we won First Prize for Adult Motorized Floats): Gary Appell, Ruthanne Ranz Appell, Greg Brockbank, Dana Dworin, Wayne Lechner, Teresa Marquez, Geo Monley, Tim Pozar, Marilyn Price, Grace Severtson and Emma Spike.
 Photo by Dana Dworin.

 Many thanks to our talented performers Emma Spike, Sheri Cooper and Clancy Bounds, Reed Fromer, as well as Greg Brodbank, Wayne Lechner, Marilyn Price and all the Freedom Singers.
 We are also very grateful to our wonderful videographers Luis Costa, David Donnenfield, Bob Harlow, Tim Pozar, Kim Spencer and Marin Witherspoon, as well as our gracious photographers Dana Dworin, Vickisa Feinberg, Fabrice Florin, Suz Lipman, Howard Rheingold, Grace Severtson and Martha Ture.

-We really appreciate all your creativity, enthusiasm and generous support!
+We really appreciate all your creativity, enthusiasm and generous support.
 We hope this community art project will inspire even more people to participate in democracy.
-We invite you all to vote, speak up and create a better world!

 Co-founders/Teachers, Tam Makers